-- Strength & Durability – because they are directly fused to your jawbone acting as a new tooth root.
+- Strength & Durability – Dental implants are directly fused to your jawbone acting as a new tooth root.

-- Appearance – the crown placed on top of the implant is matched in color, shape, and appearance to the rest of your teeth so no one can tell which tooth you had lost.
+- Appearance – The crown placed on top of the tooth implant is matched in color, shape, and appearance to the rest of your teeth so no one can tell which tooth you had lost.

 - Surgically placing a titanium implant under the gum, into the bone where a tooth is missing to serve as the tooth root once restored.

-- A temporary tooth is provided to fill the space and to be worn over the implant site (If aesthetically appropriate).
+- A temporary tooth is provided to fill the space and to be worn over the tooth implant site (if aesthetically appropriate).

-Who is a good candidate for a tooth Replacement?
+Who is a good candidate for a dental implants?

 How long do dental implants last?